gantian127/landslide_usecase/README.md

 #### Method 2: CSDMS
-Please go to the [CSDMS EKT Lab](https://csdms.colorado.edu/wiki/Lab-0031) and follow the instruction in **"Lab notes"** section to run this notebook.
+Please go to the [CSDMS EKT Lab](https://csdms.colorado.edu/wiki/Lab-0031) and follow the instruction in the **"Lab notes"** section to run this notebook.

 #### Method 3: Local PC